Whitworth University Satisfactory Academic Progress Requirements for Financial Aid Recipients

 You can also continue your studies without benefit of financial aid until you are once again in good academic standing.

 You will have one financial aid warning semester to improve your academic record.
 If after the financial aid warning semester you still do not meet the requirements for the scholarship, you will not be eligible to receive the scholarship for the next semester, unless you are granted an appeal.
 If you meet the minimum requirements for other aid, your award will be reevaluated and any unmet need as a result of losing the scholarship will be reconsidered if no appeal is granted.

 When you withdraw during a semester a refund calculation for federal, state and institutional aid is performed and the results are forwarded to you.
 Adjustments to your financial aid award are made based on the results of the refund calculation.
 (More information is available on our website.)
-When you withdraw after the 100% refund period, and you cannot meet satisfactory academic progress requirements, you will be automatically granted one subsequent financial aid academic warning semester to meet the standard satisfactory academic progress requirements if the Educational Review Board will allow you to continue your studies at Whitworth.
+When you withdraw after the 100-percent-refund period, and you cannot meet satisfactory academic progress requirements, you will be automatically granted one subsequent financial aid academic warning semester to meet the standard satisfactory academic progress requirements if the Educational Review Board will allow you to continue your studies at Whitworth.
 If you are unable to meet the satisfactory academic progress requirements after your warning semester, you may wish to submit a satisfactory academic progress appeal along with documentation from your doctor and an academic plan for success that the associate dean of academic affairs has created with you to assure your success.

 No. Satisfactory academic progress statuses do not transfer from school to school.
 However, you may have used federal and/or state assistance that will affect your maximum eligibility in the future.